armin-164/school-project-hobby/README.md

 With this assignment, I solely focus on completing the tasks given by my teacher.
 Nothing more and nothing else.

+The aim with this project is to complete Git-related tasks.

 Here is the assignment and my comments on each (in Swedish)